 By Beth M. Vaccaro, MA LPC

 These days, many frogs are boiling.
-The last 18 months of the pandemic have been difficult for everyone.
-A great deal has been articulated about the ill effects of isolation, threat of illness, and lack of structure for those with mental illness.
 Less information and conversation are available about the ill effects on the parents, spouses, and caregivers who bear varying levels of responsibility in their loved ones’ lives.
-The pandemic has certainly exacerbated the already challenging effects caregivers may experience, including exhaustion, feeling trapped, and feeling alone in their journey with a family member who lives with a mental health condition.
-The result of all this can be the slow to steady boil of compassion fatigue or caregiver burnout.
+Caregivers may experience exhaustion, feeling trapped, and feeling alone in their journey with a family member who lives with a mental health condition.
+The result of all this can be the slow-to-steady boil of compassion fatigue or caregiver burnout.

 So, what exactly are compassion fatigue and caregiver burnout?

 Compassion fatigue and caregiver burnout are related, but they are not the same.
 Compassion fatigue is a state of being where the caregiver feels overwhelmed by empathizing and feeling compassion for the person they care for.
 It comes on quite suddenly and causes overwhelm and emotional shutting down.
 In comparison, caregiver burnout occurs more slowly, is more pervasive, and has a more severe state of being.
 Caregivers can experience burnout as they become overwhelmed mentally, physically, and emotionally over time.
 If compassion fatigue is the cliff, caregiver burnout is the cavern below.

 There can be a significant overlap of symptoms between the two.
 Both can present with emotional symptoms of anger, irritability, bottled-up feelings, sadness, apathy, anxiety, exhaustion, difficulty making decisions or concentrating, and depression.
 Behaviorally, one might isolate, have difficulty sleeping, have somatic complaints, and potentially use or abuse substances.